Michael McNulty: Early life, education, and early political career

 McNulty was born in Troy, New York and attended Troy public schools.
 He attended the La Salle Institute and graduated from St. Joseph's Institute in 1965.
 He attended Loyola University Rome Center in Rome, Italy from 1967 to 1968.
 In 1969, McNulty graduated from the College of the Holy Cross in Worcester, Massachusetts.

 McNulty is a member of the third generation of Catholic, Irish-American family long prominent in Capital District politics.
 His grandfather, Jack McNulty Sr., was chairman of the Green Island, New York Democratic Party from 1919 to 1969 and Albany County Sheriff, and McNulty's father, Jack Jr., followed Jack Sr. as chairman. and also served as sheriff.

 Michael McNulty worked as an insurance broker before entering politics.
 He was first elected to public office in November 1969 as Green Island's town supervisor; at 22, he was the youngest town supervisor in the state.
 In 1976, he ran for a seat in the New York State Assembly in the 106th Assembly District.
 He lost to Republican incumbent Neil Kelleher 55%-46%.
 A year later, he succeeded his father as chairman of the Green Island Democratic Party and was also elected as mayor of the village of Green Island, a post he held until 1982.

-New York Assembly
+New York State Assembly

 After redistricting in 1982, Assemblyman Neil W. Kelleher, of the old 106th District, ran in the new 100th Assembly District, and McNulty ran in the new 106th.
-McNulty was a member of the New York State Assembly from 1983 to 1988, sitting in the 185th, 186th and 187th New York State Legislatures.
+McNulty was a member of the New York State Assembly from 1983 to 1988, sitting in the 185th, 186th, and 187th New York State Legislatures.